thakurdiwakar/thakurdiwakar/README.md

 - 🔭  You can check my portfolio here [Portfolio](https://thakurdiwakar.github.io)
-- 🌱 I’m currently learning everything �
+- 🌱 I’m currently learning DSA in C++ �
--  💬 Ask me about ...
-Anything
+-  💬 Ask me about ...Open Source,Python,Web Development
 - 📫 You can reach me at **diwkr14@gmail.com**